This page provides information on the Chaos Cloud rendering service.

 Rendering in Chaos Cloud is pretty simple and straightforward.
 All that is required is to have the , after which you can access Chaos Cloud's web-based interface and submit jobs to it directly from your host 3D software application.
 Once in the cloud, you are able to monitor the progress of your currently submitted jobs, queue up subsequent jobs, as well as change job settings and resubmit jobs without even opening a scene - right from your phone.

 What is supported?

 Chaos Cloud supports rendering still images and animations.
-If a Spherical Panorama camera is used in a still scene, Chaos Cloud automatically generates a responsive web page for reviewing the result on a VR headset such as Google Cardboard.
-Generating VR preview for the rest of the VR output cases is coming (e.g. Stereo, Cube6x1/Cubemap camera, etc).
+If a VR camera is used in a still scene, Chaos Cloud automatically generates a responsive web page for reviewing the result on a VR headset such as Google Cardboard.
+A VR camera is considered one of the following: Spherical Panorama, Stereo or Cube6x1/Cubemap camera.

 You can render scenes using Progressive or Bucket render mode, depending on the scene setup in the 3D application.
 Note that when using the Bucket render mode, the Bucket size is automatically set depending on the hardware type used for rendering.
 This ensures the best cloud rendering performance based on the machines' specifications and the performance tests we continuously run.
 If the Bucket size in the scene is different, it will be overridden.